ringcentral/ringcentral-api-docs/docs/messaging/quick-start.md

     ### Create and edit sms.rb

-    Create a file called `sms.php`.
+    Create a file called `sms.rb`.
 Be sure the values in your `.env` file have been set properly, including the `SMS_RECIPIENT` variable.

     ```ruby
     {!> code-samples/messaging/quick-start.rb !}